 100 Ways to Teach with Twitter

-These resources actually provide over 110 ideas for, and examples of, using Twitter in the classroom.
+This handful of resources provide about 100 different ideas for, and examples of, using Twitter in the classroom.

 It’s been almost 8 months since I published the post, “6 Examples of Using Twitter in the Classroom”, about uses of the popular micro-blogging tool in the instructional setting.
 This post generated a lot of traffic, and continues to attract hundreds of viewers every week.